icarito/physics-with-xo/08_analog_to_digital.md

 ## Procedure

-In order to achieve the goal set you must make a decision with regard to the **tester** that we'll use as reference pattern with respect to which we'll contrast measurements taken by using the XO.
-This measuring instrument must meet the condition to be of the highest quality possible be in optimum operating conditions and have been calibrated within the maximum time period set by the manufacturer.
+In order to achieve the goal set, you must make a decision with regard to the **tester** that we'll use as reference pattern with respect to which we'll contrast measurements taken by using the XO.
+This measuring instrument must meet the conditions to be of the highest quality possible, to be in optimum operating conditions and have been calibrated within the maximum time period set by the manufacturer.
 Before beginning to measure, the operator will have to verify that he is working within the parameters established by the manufacturer in order to consider the values obtained reliable.

 In our case, we had two measuring instruments that were judged to be the most adequate: